Tucker Reed

-Aisling Tucker Moore-Reed (born October 15, 1989), known by her pen name Tucker Reed, is a former amateur novelist who was convicted of manslaughter in May 2020.
+Aisling Tucker Moore-Reed (born October 15, 1989), known by her pen name Tucker Reed, is a former amateur novelist and actress who was convicted of manslaughter in May 2020.
 Reed co-authored the young adult novel Amber House published in October 2012 and its sequel Neverwas, released internationally in January 2014.

 Reed's allegations of being raped resulted in her liability for defamation.
 In May 2020, she was convicted of manslaughter for killing her uncle after shooting him in July 2016.
 She was sentenced to six years and three months in prison.

 Early life

 Aisling Tucker Moore-Reed was born in Los Gatos, California, Santa Clara County.
 She is the daughter of The New York Times best-selling author Kelly Moore and English teacher Daniel Reed.
 Through her maternal grandfather, United States Navy Commander Lundi Addison Moore, she claims descent from Plymouth Colony settler and Mayflower Compact signer Stephen Hopkins.

 She attended Ashland High School in Oregon.
-As a teenager, Reed gigged with an alternative rock band as a singer-songwriter, and performed lead roles in, as well as designed sets and costumes for, school and community theatre productions.
+As a teenager, Reed gigged with an alternative rock band as a singer-songwriter, and performed lead roles in, as well as designed sets and costumes for, school and community theater productions.
 She also served as a reporter, web designer and editor-in-chief for her high school's newspaper, The Rogue News.
 Reed went on to be recognized on the national level for her essays and short stories during her junior and senior years at Ashland High School.

 In 2009, at age 19, Reed persuaded her mother to collaborate on a novel.
 Reed's sister Larkin was later included in the collaboration as well.
 In 2011, the trio negotiated and received a reported six-figure financial deal with the Arthur A. Levine imprint of Scholastic Press for the North American rights to their planned Amber House Trilogy.

 Education

-In 2010, Reed attended the University of Southern California, where she studied broadcast journalism, theatre and cinema.
-She was a reporter and assistant editor for the university's student newspaper, the Daily Trojan, in 2010.
+In 2010, Reed attended the University of Southern California, where she was a reporter and assistant editor for the university's student newspaper, the Daily Trojan, in 2010.
 In 2014, Reed dropped out of USC.